WissemHajbi/iThink2/README.md

 3. we are working on a follow system to make users follow each other and this will result in :

-    - you will receive the polls and questions of the users you follow
+    - you recieving the polls and questions of the users you follow first
     - their comments will be pinned in your polls and questions

 4. we are working on a statistics section on the home page